Embracing Uncertainty: From Toxic Productivity to Experimental Living

 • Observe before you judge.

-• https://howwefeel.org/ this app helps the process of monitoring data points for self anthropology
+• https://howwefeel.org/ This app helps the process of monitoring data points for self anthropology

 Magic Windows of Focus